 This brief description offers a general understanding of the soldier’s routine in the morning.
 However this routine did vary depending on the duties of the individual or the size and location of the garrison or outpost.
 If the soldier was bivouacking in the field or under canvas, latitude to this routine was expected.
 Being in the field certainly altered the way duties were conducted and raises all sorts of new questions about the soldier’s life.
 Answering these questions is beyond the scope of this article and will have to left to another study.

-The Discriminating General 2009
+Access Heritage Inc (formerly The Discriminating General) 2009

-Copyright: The Discriminating General 2009
+Copyright: Access Heritage Inc (formerly The Discriminating General) 2009